-- With restaurants further reducing capacity due to an increase in COVID-19 cases, your picnic might be a great opportunity to support a local restaurant.
+- Consider takeout – your picnic might be a great opportunity to support a local restaurant.

 - If you’re moving date night to the park for your picnic, please remember no alcohol is permitted in the Olmsted Parks, so skip the bottle of wine and opt for something refreshing like sparkling water.

 - And most importantly, please bring your own trash bag!
 Trash left behind in the park not only makes the park less pleasant, but it threatens native wildlife.
 Please leave the park better than you found it – pick up after yourself and look for additional trash around you.

 There are picnic tables and shaded trees in nearly all 17 of our Olmsted Parks, so this could be an infinite list.
 That’s why we asked some of our staff to give their picnic picks, and here’s what they had to say:

 Under the big oak tree by the lodge in Victory with some takeout from Lucy Mae’s, in the shade of the oaks in Shelby with goodies from Logan Street, or in the shade in Central Park near 4th and Magnolia.

 Shelby Park is the closest Olmsted Park to my house, and we like to spread a blanket out underneath the huge limbs of more than a dozen 120-year-old Swamp White Oak trees.
 Soft grass and wonderful shade